-Towards the end of the year, many investors review their investment portfolios to determine the anticipated tax impact of any capital gains and losses realized during the year.
-For investors who have realized significant capital gains, this article examines various strategies to help reduce the impact of a potential tax liability of these gains, regardless of whether they were the result of a voluntary or involuntary sale.
+owards the end of the year, many investors often review their investment portfolios to determine the anticipated tax impact of capital gains and losses realized during the year.
+For investors who have realized any significant capital gains in the year, this article examines various strategies to reduce the impact of a potential tax hit on realized capital gains as well as other related considerations of the voluntary or involuntary sale of a security or other investment resulting in the realization of a capital gain.

-Potential Tax Minimization Strategies
+Potential Tax-Minimization Strategies

-1. Create tax deductions
+1. Create Tax Deductions

-For some investors, the tax liability created by realizing capital gains in a non-registered portfolio can be reduced by claiming an offsetting tax deduction.
+For some investors, the possibility of claiming other tax deductions to offset increased income may lessen the tax liability created by the realization of capital gains in a non-registered portfolio.
 For example, the extra cash flow from the sale of an investment could be directed towards a larger RRSP contribution, especially where the individual has significant unused RRSP contribution room from prior years.
-Alternatively, in the right circumstances (subject to the investor's tolerance for risk and upon consideration of all tax implications, including the potential for alternative minimum tax), the purchase of a tax-favoured investment - such as flow-through shares - can be used to defer the tax payable in the year a large capital gain is generated.
+Alternatively, in the right circumstances (subject to the investor's tolerance for risk and upon consideration of all tax implications, including the potential for alternative minimum tax), the purchase of a tax-favoured investment - such as flow through shares - can be used to defer tax payable in the year a large capital gain is generated.